edroaldo/cellrouter/README.md

 # CellRouter

 Please, join our google groups to provide suggestions, report issues, discuss about CellRouter or request new features: https://groups.google.com/forum/#!forum/cellrouter/.
-CellRouter was tested on Unix-based systems.
+CellRouter was tested in Unix-based systems.
 Therefore, we strongly recommend to use CellRouter in Unix-based systems or Mac.
 CellRouter was not tested in Windows.

 ### Introduction
 CellRouter is a multifaceted single-cell analysis platform that identifies complex cell-state transition trajectories by using flow networks to explore the subpopulation structure of multi-dimensional, single-cell omics data.
 CellRouter integrates subpopulation identification, multi-state trajectories, and gene regulatory networks (GRNs) to provide new insights into cell-state transitions during lineage diversification, convergence, or cell reprogramming.
 For current tutorials illustrating how to use CellRouter, please take a look at the section [Examples](#example).
 CellRouter is an ongoing research project and we will keep providing more tutorials and applications.
 Please, do not hesitate to contact us!